bfeitknecht/vault/sem3/DMath/PV/DMath-recap.md

 # CRT

-Allows solving multiple congruence relations.
+Allows to solve multiple congruence relations in coprime moduli.